Years of research indicate teachers who receive instructional coaching improve their quality of instruction and make gains in student achievement.

 To personalize PD, school districts have started to hire instructional coaches to help teachers develop their expertise.
 Instructional coaching occurs during classroom instruction where instructional coaches observe teachers, model teach, provide feedback, and engage in meaningful discussion with teachers about their lessons and student learning.
 Instructional coaches can provide support in lesson planning and facilitate collaboration among teachers.
 The integration of coaching activities in a teacher’s day-to-day activities at the campus is much more effective than traditional PD workshop sessions.

-Researchers Kraft and Blazar did find a catch—large-scale coaching programs are less effective than smaller ones.
+Researchers Kraft and Blazar did find a catch — large-scale coaching programs are less effective than smaller ones.
 This is consistent with theory of diminishing effects as programs are taken to scale.
 “The challenge of recruiting, developing, and supporting a larger staff of coaches is hard for districts to do,” Kraft said.

 Districts may benefit with starting small, involving teachers who have a desire and motivation to participate, and tailoring coaching to individual needs.
 Larger programs requiring mandatory participation that are not individualized may be less effective especially if the teachers are not invested in the coaching process.
 However, it’s important to note that even larger coaching programs had meaningful and statistically significant impacts on student achievement.

 Staffing instructional coaches who are able to build relationships with teachers, understand good teaching practices, have experience with adult learners, and know how to use data are some of the skills associated with effective coaches, according to the New Teacher Center, an organization which helps districts implement coaching and induction programs.
-A sample job description outlining these required skills and responsibilities is available to HR Services members in the Model Job Descriptions.
+A sample job description outlining these required skills and responsibilities is available to HR Services members in the Professional Support Job Descriptions.
 Using a job description will help coaches and teachers have a clear understanding of the role and purpose of instructional coaches.
 An additional consideration is how many teachers one instructional coach can effectively support at one time.
 Districts may want to limit the ratio of teachers to instructional coaches as well as leverage technology to take advantage of virtual coaching.
 Research found there was little difference in the effectiveness of coaching programs online versus face-to-face.
 The use of technology allows feedback from a virtual coach minimizing the increase in personnel costs.
 This solution has become particularly popular with rural districts.

 Staffing instructional coaches is costly.
 Districts will need to rethink how they are spending their professional development funds and perhaps reallocate some money for staffing and training instructional coaches.
 Also, creating a culture in which teachers are open to feedback and buy into the instructional coaching model is necessary for a program to be successful.